Enrollment for RAD! Summer Youth Camp is Open Now! July 5 – August 10, 2023 Email Kemal at firstname.lastname@example.org for more info

 RAD!
 (Reading, Art, Dance!) provides a literacy-rich environment with a focus on reading and the arts.
 Students receive reading and writing instruction along with daily arts enrichment activities like music, dance, and puppet theater.

-RAD! serves up to 30 students ages 7-11 each day.
-RAD! is taught by one lead teacher and two teaching associates, with additional support from community volunteers.
+RAD! serves up to 30 students ages K-5 each day.
+RAD! is taught by MSA staff and teaching associates, with additional support from community volunteers.

 The program is unique in that it provides a curriculum for students of varied ages, languages, and reading abilities.
 Increase in reading enjoyment is a primary goal, whether students read on their own, with help from an adult, or simply listen to stories with a group.